-Some instructors would like parents to watch every lesson, particularly with small children and beginners.
-Other instructors don’t mind if you drop your child for the lesson and go to run errands (as long as you come back on time.)
+Some instructors like parents to watch every lesson, particularly with small children and beginners.
+Other instructors don’t mind if you drop your child for the riding lesson and leave to run errands.
+(As long as you come back on time.)
 There could be times an instructor will ask you to sit out a few lessons for a particular reason.
-An example might be the child who tries too hard to impress her Dad or one who can not concentrate when Mom is on the rail.
+An example might be the child who tries too hard to impress her dad.
+Or perhaps your son pays too much attention to you.
 In this case the instructor is trying to bond with your child.
-If you’re the parent of a teenager, your teen may not want you at the lesson because she wants to bond with the other barn kids.
+Your teenager may not want you at the lesson because she wants to make friends with the other barn kids.

 My Red Light

 When I meet an instructor who does not want parents present at lessons at all- my caution light begins to blink.
 They’d better have a very good reason for their stand or my light turns into a big red stop light.
 Once I get past my partially paranoid reaction of “what are they hiding?”
 Common sense tells me that this instructor is a potential control freak.

 Using the term control freak bothered me so I looked it up.
 Webster defines control freak as: a person who has a strong need to control people or how things are done.
 Yup, that seems about right.
 But the truth is, most riding instructors have a little control freak streak in their personalities.
 (I’m saying this kindly and including myself.)
 It’s because they know how to do what your child wants to learn, they become partially responsible for helping her to succeed, AND because they are charged with keeping your child safe.
 So there are good reasons for a small dose of control freak but not for overload.